3dem/relion-documents/source/STA_tutorial/Refine3DHighRes.rst

 We leave the other fields as they are and run the job.
 The resulting final resolution we see in our workspace is 3.93Å.

-At this moment, this is the best alignment we could reach without applying any specific tomo refinement, as shown in :ref:`sec_sta_ctfrefine` and :ref:`sec_sta_framealign` sections.
+At this moment, this is the best alignment we could reach without applying any specific tomo refinement, as shown in :ref:`sec_sta_ctfrefine` and :ref:`sec_sta_bayesian_polishing` sections.

 .. |optimisation_set| replace:: :ref:`optimisation set <sec_sta_optimisation_set>`